 Being a freelancer can be both liberating and challenging.
 Freelancers must find jobs by themselves and take care about every aspect of the business.

 More and more Croatians have decided to create their own work, especially IT and creative experts.
-Many foreigners are coming to Croatia as freelancers.
+Many foreigners are coming to Croatia as digital nomads.
 If you are coming from abroad, it’s important to know that working as a freelancer in Croatia may not work the same as it does in your home country, especially from a taxation and bureaucratic perspective.

 In this post, we’ll cover:

 - Do you need to open a company in Croatia to be a freelancer?

 - How a Croatian company can hire you as a freelancer

 - Where to find freelancing gigs in Croatia